V4Fire/eslint-plugin/src/rules/unbound-method/README.md

 This rule reports when a class method is referenced in an unbound manner.

-This rule forked from base rule of eslint with the same name but with support of `ignore` option.
+This rule forked from the base rule of eslint with the same name but with support of `ignore` option.

 ## Examples